iglesias-johnluke/weightlifting-app/README.md

 ## dependencies
-- emulator with API 30 or below
+- emulator with API 31 or higher

 ## If resetting password:
 - check spam folder for password reset email